teleplayer123/ProcessManager/README.md

 # ProcessManager
-C# Application to list and eventually manage processes on windows.
+C# Application to list processes on windows.